aybehrouz/argennon/md/avm.md

 -   Execution cost

--   A list of heap/code-area pages for reading
+-   A list of heap/code-area locations for reading

--   A list of heap pages for writing
+-   A list of heap locations for writing

 -   A list of heap pages it will deallocate